Gofer2x/FE6-In-FE8-Buildfile/README.md

     -  All gaidens, Ch8, Ch20B, Ch24.

+- At the start of the game you can enable Casual and/or Fixed Growths modes.

 -  The Trial Maps are implemented via a temple on Valor (the Dread Isle).
 It's unlocked after beating Ch21.

 -  The Torch staff has its FE7/FE8 behavior.